 |Back Patio||22' x 10'||28' x 10'||220.00||280.00||-60.00|

 Judy's floor plan is roughly 160 sq.ft. more than Cooper's, although Cooper says their's is 68 sq.ft. more than Judy's.
 (This doesn't count the outside space, where Judy's plan has 160 sq.ft. more than Cooper's.)
+This is not unique to Cooper -- it is a common situation, but I don't know how to explain it.

 *(1)Lower-right corner of L/R is used for hallway and bath.